apotheon/q/README.md

 idea" feature requests for this project.
 See more about this in the "Why is q awesome?" section below.

-If you're interested, you can still get [the source of the shell version][sh], which has a working implementation of the `remove-number` command.
-It is also probably a less-safe program, because I'm too lazy to do much in the way of error-checking with shell script code, which I find excruciating.
-Writing C is fun, though.
+You can still get [the source of the shell version][sh] if you want it.
+The shell script is probably a less-safe program, because I'm too lazy to do much error-checking with shell script code, which I find excruciating.
+Writing C is fun, though, and I actually have a test suite for the C version, so hopefully it's "safer" in the edge cases.

 ## Why is q awesome?